 If it can’t receive adequate juice, Nest says you might run into some of these issues:

 - Thermostat motion sensing won’t operate.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - Heating or cooling is short cycling, or repeatedly turning on and off in a short period of time.

-Our Professionals Can Solve Nest Thermostat Problems
+Our Specialists Can Fix Nest Thermostat Troubles